 The thought of working there was so exciting.
 After all, I did the same thing back in Ann Arbor and loved it.

-After about a half hour, I arrived at the student center, which is surrounded by so many students gathered around the different tables, who are also looking through the different positions being offered.
+After about a half hour I arrived at the student center, which is surrounded by so many students who are also looking for the different positions being offered.
 The large crowds at the tables are all engaged in conversation, and some people are even laughing.

 I’m so impressed by the long list of jobs, I thought it’s best to mark off the ones I’m really interested in.